psc-code/psc/doc/source/mrc_domain/block_factory.rst

   * BTYPE_OUTER : Outer boundary, no boundary exchange occurs

   * BTYPE_SP : The boundary is a coordinate singularity.
-Ghost point exchange will occur but addtional processing must be performed.
+Ghost point exchange will occur but additional processing must be performed.

   * BTYPE_SPC : The boundary is a transition between two coordinate systems.
 Ghost point exchange will occur but additional processing